Installation and Data Collection

 Every Cloudamize installation method will need to communicate back to our server(s) over port 443, while others will require WMI and SSH to be configured internally to collect data.
-Additionally the install may require data to be sent through a proxy server, which may require our data collection server(s) to be whitelisted.
-It is important to know which systems, server or network administrators/technicians you will need for proper installation and effective troubleshooting during the planning phase.
+Additionally, the install may require data to be sent through a proxy server, which may require our data collection server(s) to be whitelisted.
+It is important to know which systems, servers, or network administrators/technicians you will need for proper installation and effective troubleshooting during the planning phase.

 The Cloudamize Agent and ADC use the utility ‘curl’ to test connectivity to our servers during installation and data collection.
 It is recommended that you test and resolve any communication issues prior to having your account provisioned.

 See the troubleshooting documents in the Installation & Troubleshooting section to test connectivity.